-The opCharts 3.3.5 release included a feature to automate the management of node dependancies in NMIS.
+The opCharts 3.3.5 and 4.2.2 release included a feature to automate the management of node dependancies in NMIS.
 This feature is very powerful for reducing the overall noise generated by a large network outage.

 Currently the feature works by identifying all the routers in your network and all the subnets connected to those routers.
 It then uses the opCharts topology information to find all nodes on a given subnet, this would include servers and switches, and then making them dependant on the routers connected to that subnet.

 The result for example is that when a remote office has a problem with power, you would get many Node Down events in NMIS, but all these nodes are now dependant on the main router, so NMIS will ONLY escalate the routers Node Down events and the other events will be suppressed.